 Figure 8 shows the free body diagram of the passenger and the train.
 We have separated the elements to make it easier to understand the forces acting in each body but notice that they are still connected.
 An intuitive way to come up with these forces is to imagine what would happen if an external force $F{traction}$ pushed the train forward (in the right direction), accelerating it.
 The train would eventually move forward.
-The passenger inside the train, would immediately feel the acceleration of the train, as a force $F{inertia}$ acting upon the passenger, opposite to the direction of the movement of the train.
-Depending on the passenger's mass, this force can be really strong or not.
+The passenger inside the train, would immediately feel the acceleration of the train, as a force $F{inertia}$ acting upon the passenger's mass, this force can be really strong or not.
 For a really thin passenger (think of an ant), this force would be really weak, almost imperceptible but for a really big passenger, it would be stronger.
-So this fictitious force8 is proportional to the mass of the passenger:
+So this fictitious force is proportional to the mass of the passenger:

-$$F{inertia} = -m{passger} a{inertia}$$
+$F{inertia} = -m{passger} a{inertia}$